Dogmeat88/diy-solar-battery/README.md

 [Growatt SPH6000 TL BL UP](https://s.click.aliexpress.com/e/_c4V2mrlf)

 Configuration notes:
-- I used a conservative battery voltage window (49–57 V) for safety.
+- I used a conservative battery voltage window (49–57 V) for improve battery longevity.
-- If lithium communication/profiles are not available, some installers use the lead-acid profile with care — verify inverter behaviour and limits before leaving the system unattended.
+- If lithium communication/profiles are not available or incompatable, the lead-acid profile can be used.
 ## Battery Management System (BMS)
 ### JK-PB1A16S10P
 Monitors cell voltages, balances cells, and provides protections and contactor control.